NEELINISAR/Hi/Termux-Libraries.md

 git.termux.com.
 300	IN	TXT	"https://github.com/termux"
 ```

+Note that `com.termux` and `com.termux.github` have different builds artificats/logs and one may fail while the other may not.
+For example https://jitpack.io/com/termux/termux-app/5e820ad249/build.log and https://jitpack.io/com/github/termux/termux-app/5e820ad249/build.log have former failed.
+Currently, deleting a build for rebuilding after signing into jitpack from a termux org user account does not delete the `com.termux` variant.

 ##### Example imports

 Check https://github.com/jitpack/jitpack.io#building-with-jitpack for details, like including commit or branch level import.